aerospike/act/README.md

 second, or (1504 x 1000) / (128 x 1024) = 11.4746 large blocks per second.
 With
 defrag-lwm-pct 50, we double this to simulate defragmentation where blocks depleted to 50%-used are re-packed, yielding a large-block write (and read) rate of 22.949 blocks per second.
+May not be larger than 8Mbytes.

 **record-bytes-range-max (act_storage ONLY)**
 If set, simulate a range of record sizes from record-bytes up to record-bytes-range-max.
-Therefore if set, it must be larger than record-bytes and smaller than or equal to large-block-op-kbytes.
+Therefore if set, it must be larger than record-bytes.
 The simulation models a linear distribution of sizes within the range.
 The default record-bytes-range-max is 0, meaning no range -- model all records with size record-bytes.
+May not be larger than 8Mbytes.

 **large-block-op-kbytes (act_storage ONLY)**
 Size written and read in each large-block write and large-block read operation respectively, in Kbytes.
+May not be larger than 8192 (8Mbytes).

 **replication-factor**
 Simulate the device load you would see if this node was in a cluster with the